LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-Achievements.md

 ## A lifted spirit.
 Fall damage.

-Take an amount of falling damage on several different occasions and survive.
+Take an amount of falling damage on several differing occasions and survive.

 ## Back from the Grave.